vermin/wazn-api-php/docs/README.md

-# WAZN API PHP Documentation
+# WAZNPHP documentation

-This document lists the WAZN API PHP classes and their methods.
+This document lists the WAZNPHP classes and their methods.
 More detailed documentation (including parameters and their types and return formats and examples) can be found on each class' page.

 ### Classes